SixArm/project-management-rope-estimate/README.md

 * R: Realistic.
 Estimate based on work being typical, reasonable, plausible, and usual.

 * O: Optimistic.
-Estimate base on work turning out to be notably easy, or fast, or lucky.
+Estimate based on work turning out to be notably easy, or fast, or lucky.

 * P: Pessimistic.
 Estimate based work turning out to be notably hard, or slow, or unlucky.

 * E: Equilibristic.
-Estimate when success is exactly 50% likely, for critical chain planning.
+Estimate based on success as 50% likely, for critical chain planning.

 ## ROPE example